Prepare a Red Hat-based virtual machine for Azure

 2. Place the kickstart file where the installation system can access it.

-3. In Hyper-V Manager, create a new virtual machine.
-On the Connect Virtual Hard Disk page, select Attach a virtual hard disk later, and complete the New Virtual Machine Wizard.
+3. In Hyper-V Manager, create a new VM.
+On the Connect Virtual Hard Disk page, select Attach a virtual hard disk later, and complete the New Virtual Machine wizard.

-1. Attach a new virtual hard disk to the virtual machine.
+1. Attach a new VHD to the VM.
 Make sure to select VHD Format and Fixed Size.

 2. Attach the installation ISO to the DVD drive.